Prabhath003/DL-Project-Time-series-forecasting/README.md

-# DL-Project-Time-series-firecasting
+# DL-Project-Time-series-forecasting

 # LSTM

 LSTM (Long Short Term Memory) is a special kind of RNN (Recurrent Neural Network) which performs comparatively better than traditional RNN on datasets involving learning long-term
 dependencies.
-It does so by using a memory unit (cell state) and 3-gates: input, output and forget gate.
+It uses a memory unit (cell state) and three gates: input, output and forget gate.

 # Time Series Prediction with MIXER-MLP